Georgia Tech Yellow Jackets football: Logos and uniforms

 The interlocking GT logo was created in 1967 at the request of Bobby Dodd.
 One of the varsity players was asked to design a logo for the helmets.
 Several variations of the design were submitted, including a yellow jacket design.
 The yellow jacket was not submitted because to make the insect look mean it would have to be stinging and therefore flying backwards.
 The interlocking GT was selected during the summer of 1967 and formalized into decals for the helmets.
 Over the years it became the official logo for Georgia Tech Athletics.

 When head coach Paul Johnson was hired in 2008, the Yellow Jackets adopted a new uniform style.
 One year later, the uniforms were altered to change the yellow to gold.
 A year after that, the uniforms were altered again.
 This time, the team adopted separate white uniforms for both home and away games, while retaining the previous styles' navy and gold jerseys for occasions when the Yellow Jackets could not wear white at home.

 In 2018, after nearly 40 years of being with Russell Athletic, Georgia Tech switched to Adidas.
 With the change came more consistent branding across all sports and a custom shade of gold for the team as well as new uniforms that entwine progressive and traditional elements.
 The uniforms were updated in 2022 with a more classic look.
+They were then updated again in 2025 to lighten the color of the gold jersey and pants, remove navy stripes from all items, and replace the navy jersey and pants with a dark gray.

+Starting on July 1st, 2026, Georgia Tech Athletics will switch from Adidas to Under Armour.